Don't have an Account? Sign up now.

 After breakfast, you’ll be chauffeured to the airport for your included flight to Ivalo deep inside the Arctic Circle.
 On arrival, you’ll be met and transferred to the one-and-only Kakslauttanen Arctic Resort.
 Here on the edge of the unbroken wilderness of Finland’s largest national park, you’ll enjoy private accommodations in your own Kelo-Glass Igloo.
 This spacious log cabin has been meticulously constructed of rough-hewn Kelo pinewood with a private fireplace, cozy seating, your own Finnish sauna and an inviting bed.
 Attached to your cabin is a unique glass-domed igloo with additional bedding so you can fall asleep under the night sky - and maybe even under the shimmering glow of the Northern Lights.
 The rest of this day is yours to delight in the inviting ambience of your private cabin – You might try out the sauna, sit by a roaring fire, or take in the views from your glass igloo.
 Of course, you can also explore the forested grounds of our resort.
 This evening, you’ll join fellow guests for dinner at the restaurant.
 Meals B+D

 Surrounded by wilderness, our Arctic resort offers a wide variety of activities to immerse you in the life and beauty of Lapland.
-To begin, we have included these three adventures that you will share with other resort guests; others are available:
+To begin, we have included these three adventures; others are available:

 Husky Safari: This unforgettable adventure begins at our resort where you’ll meet a local Husky expert.
 At his nearby farm, you’ll meet the friendly dogs who are already waiting eagerly in front of their sleds.
 After expert instruction on how to drive, steer and stop your sled, you’ll set out.
 These are 2-person sleds so you can drive while your companion enjoys the ride and the thrilling sight of the lively Husky dogs pulling your sled.
 The pristine beauty of the winter forest is breathtaking and the experience is exhilarating.
 About halfway through the journey, you’ll stop at a traditional Lappish hut where a light lunch of steaming soup will be served.
 There will be time to warm yourself by the fire as your expert guide shares colorful stories of life in the Arctic.
 For the return journey, you can switch positions and enjoy the thrilling ride as your companion drives the sled.
 Back at the farm, you might have a chance to meet some frisky Husky puppies.
 This 4-hour excursion includes pick-up and return transportation from our resort, Arctic wear for the guided sledding adventure, and a light lunch.
 The total time out with the sled and your Husky team is about 2.5 hours.